vanikorepu/MyPortfolio/README.md

 This is a simple yet elegant website created with the help of a free Bootstrap template.
 It's  responsive and easy to adapt for your own purposes.
 A working email contact is included.

 Technologies Used:
-HTML5 & CSS5
+HTML5 & CSS5,
-Bootstrap 4
+Bootstrap 4,
-JavaScript
+JavaScript,
-jQuery JavaScript Library v3.2.1
+jQuery JavaScript Librar,
-Font Awesome
+Font Awesome,
 Google Fonts

 Sources: